Matisse Acrylic Paints - Structure Vs. Flow

 Art Shed Online Response

-Hi Jim, You have me stumped too I'm afraid, the Matisse mediums are vast in range and my knowledge of the precise nature of them for use with screen printing is limited.
+Hi Jim, the Matisse mediums are vast in range and my knowledge of the precise nature of them for use with screen printing is limited.
 My suggestion would be to contact Matisse directly for this one, they have artists on their team who are extremely knowledgeable about their products.
 Here's the number for Chroma Australia :) 61 2 9457 9922 I will say - from my experience I would be more inclined to use the medium that can be added to the ink, merely because this will be a far cleaner way to do the print. -Tom